Amitabh Mitra: As a forensic expert

-As surgeon
+As a surgeon

 Mitra's work in trauma surgery took him to Bhutan, where he worked at high-altitude hospitals of Chukha, Tsimalakha, Chimakothi and Thimphu under severe conditions.
 During these times he wrote poems about Bhutan, some of which were translated into French.
 He wrote about his adventures in his search for the utopian Shangri La.

 Khushwant Singh, the former editor of The Illustrated Weekly of India visited him to his hospital in Bhutan and wrote about him in his weekly columns, "With Malice Towards One and All" in the Times of India during the 1980s.
 Mitra later went to Arunachal Pradesh, where he joined as an orthopaedic surgeon at Along.

 He joined as an orthopaedic surgeon at Bulawayo, Zimbabwe, in 1993.
 He lived in Bulawayo's Mzilikazi township and narrated his experiences during the time of political turmoil.

 His close interest in Sports Medicine have assisted boxers in Mdantsane.
 Mdantsane, the second biggest black township is known for producing world boxing champions.
 Among them is Zolani Tete who held the WBO Bantamweight title from 2017 to 2019.
-Dr. Mitra is the Medical Advisor and Surgeon to Zolani Tete and gave him the medical clearance needed to fight the Commonwealth Championship in UK March 2022.
+Mitra is the Medical Advisor and Surgeon to Zolani Tete and gave him the medical clearance needed to fight the Commonwealth Championship in UK March 2022.